jasocami/django_celery_redis/README.md

 ## Apps

-In this project accounts app is included extending Django's default app
+In this project accounts app is included extending Django's default app.

 ## Services included